 – Mario Delas

-Mario Delas is an upcoming draft prospect who was pretty badass at the World U-19 Championships this summer.
-His post footwork was mercurial for such a young age, and even though being a weak and unathletic 6'10 doesn't bode well for any potential NBA career, he was great fun to watch.
-Until recently, Delas had played his whole life with KK Split in his native Croatia, and even though he turned 20 only last week, that was still at least 5 years he'd spent there.
-This year he was averaging 9.9 points, 3.7 rebounds and 3.6 fouls for Split in 24 minutes per game, but earlier this month he set off for pastures new when he joined Zalgiris Kaunas, a team looking to reload on future talent to rebuild a once prestigious program.
+Mario Delas is an upcoming draft prospect who was pretty excellent at the World U-19 Championships this summer.
+His post footwork was mercurial for such a young age, and even though being a slender and unathletic 6’10 doesn’t bode well for any potential NBA career, he was great fun to watch.
+Until recently, Delas had played his whole life with KK Split in his native Croatia, and even though he turned 20 only last week, that was still at least five years he’d spent there.
+This year he was averaging 9.9 points, 3.7 rebounds and 3.6 fouls for Split in 24 minutes per game, but earlier this month he set off for pastures new when he joined Zalgiris Kaunas, a team looking to reload on future talent to rebuild a once-prestigious program.
 In his one Lithuanian league game for Zalgiris so far, Delas totalled 11 points and 5 rebounds.

 – Tony Delk